Shy (band): Biography

 Mills returned to the band in 2000.
 In 2002, Shy recorded and released an album featuring Mills, Unfinished Business which saw Man drummer Bob Richards replacing Kelly.

 In 2005, Shy released Sunset and Vine on the MTM Music label.
-In addition to Mills, Harris and Davis, this album featured Mills' ex Siam colleague Ian Richardson on rhythm guitar, and keyboard player Joe Basketts who had previously worked with Mills on his solo album.
+In addition to Mills, Harris and Davis, this album featured Mills' ex-Siam colleague Ian Richardson on rhythm guitar and keyboard player Joe Basketts, who had previously worked with Mills on his solo album.

 In 2006, Mills met with Norwegian rock act TNT, and announced he was leaving Shy to take up the vocalist slot, empty since the announced departure of Tony Harnell.
 Shy supported TNT on their final tour.

 Shy originally had planned for Tony O'Hora from Praying Mantis and Andy Scott's Sweet to replace Mills.
-However, Lee Small, formerly of Surveillance and the supergroup Phenomena, took the helm for a handful of gigs before parting company with Shy in January 2009, he is now once again Shy's vocalist.
-The band's latest album, entitled simply Shy was released in Japan in September 2011 on the Marquee Avalon label, and in Europe in October on Escape Music.
+However, vocalist Lee Small, formerly of Surveillance and the supergroup Phenomena, took the helm for a handful of gigs before parting company with Shy in January 2009, though he rejoined the band soon after.
+Their latest album, entitled simply Shy, was released in Japan in September 2011 on the Marquee Avalon label, and in Europe in October on Escape Music.
 Ian Richardson (previously in Siam) has since left Shy but provided some additional rhythm guitar on the latest release.

 Steve Harris died of a brain tumour in October 2011.
 Songs written by Harris have appeared posthumously on albums by the melodic rock band Edge of the Blade.

 Tony Mills died from pancreatic cancer on September 18, 2019, aged 57.